rust-lang/nomicon/src/atomics/multithread.md

 ╰───────────────╯    ╰─────────────────╯
 ```

+We can say that the prints of `A` and `B` are _unsequenced_ with regard to the
+prints of `01` and `02` that occur in the second thread, since they have no
+sequenced-before arrows connecting the boxes together.

-Note that this is **not** a representation of multiple things that _could_
+Note that these diagrams are **not** a representation of multiple things that
-happen at runtime — instead, this diagram describes exactly what _did_ happen
+_could_ happen at runtime — instead, this diagram describes exactly what _did_
-when the program ran once.
-This distinction is key, because it highlights that
+happen when the program ran once.
+This distinction is key, because it highlights
-even the lowest-level representation of a program’s execution does not have
+that even the lowest-level representation of a program’s execution does not have
 a global ordering between threads; those two disconnected chains are all there
 is.